-Thankfully, due to their popularity, kilts today are much more affordable and feature heavily at formal occasions like Scottish weddings and Burns Suppers.
-Scots wear kilts today for various reasons but mostly because of Scottish pride.
-A kilt is a tangible connection to Scotland's wild and colourful history, of which Scots are proud to be a part.
-Wearing a kilt in your family tartan is also a way to celebrate your own Clan heritage.
-While historical kilts would have been utilitarian, today's kilts are ceremonial and part of Scottish tradition.
+Today, kilts are much more affordable and popular at formal events like Scottish weddings and Burns Suppers.
+Scots wear kilt outfits to express Scottish pride and honor their heritage.
+A kilt serves as a tangible connection to Scotland's vibrant history, and wearing a kilt in your family tartan celebrates clan heritage.
+While historical kilts were utilitarian, modern kilts are ceremonial and deeply rooted in Scottish tradition.

 Why did Scots start wearing kilts?